ebzzry/ebzzry.github.io/en/fkd/nix.md

     $ which hello
     hello not found

 If that is the case, good.
-Otherwise, remove the Hello package first.
+Otherwise, remove the GNU Hello package first.

 Now, to demonstrate `nix-shell`, let’s run GNU Hello in the nix-shell, then it will return back to the user shell: